bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.5in" height="0.3111111111111111in"} -->

-Get three columns **starting at desktops and scaling to large desktops** of various widths.
+Get three columns <b>starting at desktops and scaling to large desktops</b> of various widths.
 Remember, grid columns should add up to twelve for a single horizontal block.
 More than that, and columns start stacking no matter the viewport.